-Certain reserves are kept to manage the accounting processes for tangible fixed assets and retirement benefits and they do not represent usable resources for the council.
+Certain reserves are kept to manage the accounting processes for non-current assets and retirement benefits and they do not represent usable resources for the council.
 For instance, a large proportion of capital reserves cannot be used to support current expenditure.
-The Fixed Asset Revaluation Reserve and the Capital Adjustment Account fall into this category.
+The Non-Current Asset Revaluation Reserve and the Capital Adjustment Account fall into this category.
 However, reserves of capital grants, contributions and usable capital receipts, classified as Usable Reserves may be used to finance capital expenditure.